antoine71/JustStreamIt/README.md

 Openclassrooms - Parcours développement Python Projet 6

 ## Status
-This project is under development.
+This project ready for evaluation.

 ## Description
 This program is a website written in pure HTML, CSS and Javascript, without any framework.
-This website allows to visualise the most interresting movies of the OC MOvies Database.
+This website allows to visualise the most interesting movies of the OC MOvies Database.

 ## How to Clone
 Download the repository to your computer in a location of your choice.